gaphor/gaphor/docs/linux.md

 Gaphor to be run on any AppImage supported Linux distribution without installation or root access.

-The best way to build a Gaphor AppImage is using python-appimage:
+We build our AppImage by first bundling Gaphor with PyInstaller and then converting it in to an AppImage.

+1. Activate your virtualenv, `source venv`

 1. `cd appimage`

 1. `make update VERSION=x.x.x`

-1. Activate your virtualenv, then run `make dep` to install python_appimage with pip

 1. Build the AppImage by running `make all`